tolauwae/phd-thesis/src/latch/latch.typ

 First, when the test machine is waiting for a response, it cannot reliably distinguish between a failure or a delayed response.
 Many other testing frameworks need to deal with this problem, especially JavaScript frameworks @flanagan20:javascript where asynchronous code is prevalent @fard17:javascript.
-These frameworks time out tests that take too long, unfortunately, the fact that a test timed out does not provide much information for developers, especially when a test includes multiple asynchronous steps.
+These frameworks time out tests that take too long.
+Unfortunately, the fact that a test timed out does not provide much information for developers, especially when a test includes multiple asynchronous steps.

-Second, the non-determinism of the asynchronous communication also contributes to an inherent problem of testing, flaky tests @lam19:root.
+Second, the non-determinism of the asynchronous communication also contributes to an inherent problem of testing: flaky tests @lam19:root.
 These are tests that can pass or fail for the same version of the code.
 Unfortunately, on constrained hardware, many tests have the potential to become flaky due to the inherent non-determinism of these systems.
 For example, when testing communication with a remote server small changes in the communication timing with the server could lead to different behavior.